Explore the links between public health, gender, and community action in India and Thailand.

 Study in New Delhi, India’s central hub for policymakers and organizations active in the field of public health.

 You will receive instruction in standard Khari Boli Hindi.
-The four-credit course emphasizes speaking and comprehension skills through classroom and field instruction.
+The three-credit course emphasizes speaking and comprehension skills through classroom and field instruction.
 You will be expected to practice your language skills outside the classroom by using Hindi in daily life, particularly with host families and during the workshop.

 Spend extensive time in the field.

-This program examines the relationship between public health and community in a field-study context.
+This program examines the relationship between public health, gender, and community in a field-study context.
 You will analyze specific case studies that illuminate the problems, prospects, and potential methods of promoting health.
 You’ll also examine policy advocacy efforts for realizing the right to health on the national and international levels and relevant public health schemes and programs in India.

 Choose an Independent Study Project or internship to enhance your intercultural and professional skills.